kubernetes/website/content/en/docs/concepts/scheduling-eviction/pod-priority-preemption.md

 ### Effect of Pod priority on scheduling order

-When Pod priority is enabled, the scheduler orders pending Pods by their priority and a pending Pod is placed ahead of other pending Pods with lower priority in the scheduling queue.
+When Pod priority is enabled, the scheduler orders pending Pods by their priority and a priority Pod is placed ahead of other pending Pods with lower priority in the scheduling queue.
 As a result, the higher priority Pod may be scheduled sooner than Pods with lower priority if its scheduling requirements are met.
 If such Pod cannot be scheduled,